I think we make a difference together. We are a freer people than if we hadn’t fought this good fight.” ~ Charlton Heston

 Sharing in the successes thus far at Charlton Heston Academy (CHA) has been nothing short of awesome!
 Each and every day it becomes more and more apparent that CHA has broken the mold of traditional education.

-Please join me in applauding the following feats of the CHA this far:
+Please join me in applauding the following feats of CHA this far:

-I look forward to sharing details in the near future of the free on-site daycare to begin in September 2016 as well as the new high school addition that includes 14 classrooms, a new kitchen and cafeteria, locker rooms, a weight room, and a regulation gymnasium.
-In addition, CHA has expanded pupil transportation to include 7 buses, with plans to add more buses as needed.
-All buses are 2016 models and are equipped with three security cameras for additional safety.
+I look forward to sharing details in the near future of the ongoing growth and expansion of CHA.
+In 2017 we unveiled the new high school addition that includes 14 classrooms, a new kitchen and cafeteria, locker rooms, a weight room, and a regulation gymnasium.
+In addition, CHA has expanded pupil transportation to include 10 buses, with plans to add more buses as needed.
+All buses are new models and are equipped with three security cameras for additional safety.
+Student continue to enjoy the new playground and outdoor learning opportunities.
+Last, the groundbreaking first home football game realized over 700 fans on the new Patriot Field.

 As we continue to excel I ask that we all be reminded we are in this together and we’ll need to be supportive and forgiving to one another from time to time.
 This can be simply put in the words of CHA co-founder Mr. Richard Wood, “We are all just people being people.”